fivetran/dbt_servicenow/README.md

 | [servicenow__change_request_enhanced](https://fivetran.github.io/dbt_servicenow/#!/model/model.servicenow.servicenow__change_request_enhanced)  | Each record represents a change request with additional information about users who have interacted with it, pertinent task data, and relevant timestamps.    |
 | [servicenow__user_aggregated](https://fivetran.github.io/dbt_servicenow/#!/model/model.servicenow.servicenow__user_aggregated)  | Each record represents a user with their associated groups and roles.    |
 | [servicenow__user_enhanced](https://fivetran.github.io/dbt_servicenow/#!/model/model.servicenow.servicenow__user_enhanced)  | Each record represents a user with their associated groups and roles, in addition to additional user info from the sys_user table.    |
+### Materialized Models
+Each Quickstart transformation job run materializes 39 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->